AeEn123/Roblox-assets-extractor/docs/en-GB/README.md

-> [!CAUTION]
-> # The rust rewrite is unfinished, please use the python version for now

 > [!NOTE]
 > Roblox Assets Extractor has been rewritten in Rust with egui.
 The python version is kept for updating to the rust version.